TEAM 2 TRAFFIC: Thursday Morning Commute

 6:40a: Accident.
 Right Shoulder blocked in LSU on I 10 EB before Dalrymple Dr/LSU/Exit 156B; CLEARED

-7:15a: Accident in Zachary on Plank Rd SB at Main St
+7:15a: Accident in Zachary on Plank Rd SB at Main St; CLEARED

 Trending News

-7:25a: Accident in East Baton Rouge on Blount Rd at Scenic Hwy
+7:25a: Accident in East Baton Rouge on Blount Rd at Scenic Hwy; CLEARED

 More News